Fatmir Frashëri

-Fatmir Frashëri (1941–2019) was an Albanian former football player who played for 17 Nëntori Tirana, Partizani and the Albania national team.
+Fatmir Frashëri (3 April 1941 – 19 July 2019) was an Albanian football player who played as a defender for 17 Nëntori Tirana, Partizani and the Albania national team.

 International career

-He made his debut for Albania in a June 1963 European Championship qualification match away against Denmark and earned a total of 12 caps, scoring no goals.
-His final international was a October 1970 European Championship qualification match against Poland.
+Frashëri made his debut for Albania in a June 1963 European Championship qualification match away against Denmark and earned a total of 12 caps, scoring no goals.
+His final international was an October 1970 European Championship qualification match against Poland.